InventionConventionSpinOff/Spinoff/README.md

 - [ ] Machine learning for technique analysis
 - [ ] Open-source platform for sports IoT

-Our ultimate goal is to make Spin Off available to schools and youth programs at an affordable price point (under $50 per device) so that data-driven training becomes accessible to everyone, not just elite athletes.

 ---

-## Contributing

-While Spin Off is currently a school project, we welcome feedback and suggestions!
-If you have ideas for improvements or find any issues, please:

-1. **Open an Issue** - Describe the bug or feature request
-2. **Submit Feedback** - Use the feedback form on our website
-3. **Share Your Data** - Help us improve our algorithms

-We're still learning, so constructive feedback is incredibly valuable to us!

 ---

 ##  Acknowledgments

 **Special Thanks To:**
-- Our STEM teacher, who encouraged us to keep going when it was tough
+- Our STEAM teacher, who encouraged us to keep going when it was tough
 - Our families for supporting our project (and dealing with soccer balls flying around the house)
 - Everyone who tested early prototypes and gave us honest feedback

-**Inspiration:**
-This project was inspired by professional sports analytics systems like Adidas miCoach and the FIFA-approved KINEXON tracking system.
-We wanted to prove that with creativity and determination, middle school students could build something that works on similar principles.

 ---